Mining Legal Arguments to Study Judicial Formalism: Experiments

 \subsection{Models}

 For all three tasks, we use large language models (LLMs) that can handle large documents efficiently.
-However we also keep computational efficiency at inference time in mind to enable empirical analysis of the entire judiciary of 230,000 Supreme Courts decision in future work.
-We therefore experiment with two complementary state-of-the-art architectures: the decoder-only Llama 3.1~8B~\citep{ai2024llama3} and the encoder-only ModernBERT~\citep{modernbert}.
+However, we also keep in mind two factors.
+First, the computational efficiency at inference time, as we aim for running the models on the entire dataset of 300,511 Czech courts' decisions in future work.
+Second, we try to avoid closed models to ensure replicability of our research \citep{Palmer2024}.
+We therefore experiment with two complementary state-of-the-art open architectures: the decoder-only Llama 3.1~8B~\citep{ai2024llama3} and the encoder-only ModernBERT~\citep{modernbert}.
 Llama 3.1 is trained on multilingual data, making it suitable for our Czech data, while ModernBERT provides a strong encoder baseline with long-context support.
 Moreover, for the holistic formalism classification task, we also experiment with feature-based multi-layer perceptron (MLP).
+For further details on the models, continued pretraining and hyperparameters, see Appendix~\ref{app.hyperparameters}.